tetratelabs/istio-distro.io/content/istio-in-practice/zero-downtime-releases/_index.en.md

     version: v1
 ```

-You could also include a bunch of other labels if it makes sense, but you should have a label that can be used for identifying your component and its version.
+You could also include many other labels if it makes sense, but you should have a label that identifies your component and its version.

-#### Kuberetes Service needs to be generic
+#### Kubernetes Service needs to be generic

 There's no need to put a version label in the Kubernetes Service selector.
 The label with the app/component name is enough.
-Also keep the following in mind:
+Also, keep the following in mind:

-1. Start with a destination rule that contains versions you are currently running and make sure you keep it in sync.
-There's no need to end up with a destination rule that has a bunch of unused or obsolete subsets.
+1. Start with a destination rule that contains versions you are currently running, and make sure you keep it in sync.
+There's no need to end up with a destination rule with many unused or obsolete subsets.

 2. If you are using **matching and conditions**, always define a "fallback" route in the VirtualService resource.
 If you don't, any requests not matching the conditions will end up in digital heaven and won't get served.